 When these two things begin to align, you can have confidence the pumpkin is ripe and ready for you to harvest it.

-2. Check the Toughness
+2. Check the Texture

 If you’re still in doubt about the ripeness of your pumpkin, you can feel it.
 When you knock on the rind of the pumpkin, it should sound hollow.